 Timeline

-There are several types of formal communication tools, including NRC Daily Notes, Commission Assistant Notes, and press releases.
+There are several types of formal communication tools, including NRC Daily Notes, Commissioner Assistant Notes, and press releases.
 There are also several types of more informal communication tools, such as talking points, Q&As, and one-pagers.
 Different audiences have different needs, interest levels, and background knowledge.
 The Communication Team should carefully choose the type(s) of communication tool(s) to be of maximum use and benefit to the intended audience.

 The Communication Team should also monitor and track the following as necessary to assist the Chair of the Panel when developing, implementing, and revising the Communication Plan.